 Risk of data loss due to voltage dips

-For a R&S ZNBT40 with 24 ports, a voltage dip with a duration of 18 ms or higher can cause a spontaneous reboot of the instrument.
-I.e. in its maximum configuration, the R&S ZNBT40 does not fully comply with standard EN 61326-2-1, chapter 6.4.101.
+For a R&S ZNBT40 with 24 ports, a 0% voltage dip with a duration of 18 ms or longer can cause a reboot of the instrument.
+In this case the reboot time is approximately 90 s.